 The nurse call system at your bedside alerts our staff by activating a light outside your door and in the nurses' station.
 Your nurse will assist you as quickly as possible, but please remember he or she may be temporarily occupied with another patient when you ring.

+All private rooms offer large television monitors.
 In double occupancy rooms, please be considerate so that volume levels do not disturb other patients.

 Making calls: Dial O for hospital operator for assistance.
 To make a local call, dial 9 and then the telephone number.
 To access AT&T for credit or collect calls, or third-party billing, dial 8-0 or 8-00.

 Free wireless internet access for patients is available at the Rideout Regional Medical Center.
 Patients must provide their own laptop computer and request the service from a caregiver or the Guest Services Representative at 530 632-2356.
 Upon request, the IS Department will provide a temporary account for their stay.
 Specific security measures are in place to reduce any security or virus threats.